Your CTO Shouldn't Be Your DevOps Team

 2

-Over 2–3 months, I clean up the fragile parts of the stack, tighten up CI/CD, monitoring, and security, and build the DevOps AI Harness around your environment.
-Then I train your team on the setup they will be using after I am gone.
+Over 2–3 months, I clean up the fragile parts of the stack, tighten CI/CD, monitoring, and security, and build an AI system around your environment.
+The project isn't done until the changes are tested and you're fully satisfied.

 3

 Optional ongoing support.
-I keep the harness current as your stack evolves, and your team has someone who already knows the environment when they hit something unusual.
+I keep the system current as your stack evolves, and your team has someone who already knows the environment when they hit something unusual.

 Core Deliverable